8 Great Reasons To Take A Juneau Whale Watching Tour

 Kenai Fjord Tours

-If you’re sailing a one-way itinerary to Seward, consider booking a whale-watching cruise to Resurrection Bay or combine it with a Kenai Fjords National Park tour.
+If on a one-way itinerary to Seward, consider booking a whale-watching cruise to Resurrection Bay or combine it with a Kenai Fjords National Park tour.

-Being so far north, you’ll have an excellent opportunity to see the California gray whales.
+Further north, offers an excellent opportunity to see the California gray whales.
 Also, look out for humpback whales, Orca, stellar sea lions, puffins, and other marine wildlife.

 Frequently Asked Questions About Whale Watching